Up the Long Ladder: Plot

 The Enterprise receives an automated distress call from a human colony on the planet Bringloid V, which is in danger from solar flares from its star.
 The colony turns out to have been founded by the crew of the SS Mariposa, a freighter launched from Earth several hundred years earlier.

 As the Enterprise approaches the planet, Worf collapses on the bridge.
 When he regains consciousness in sick bay, he is embarrassed to admit suffering a Klingon childhood illness equivalent to measles.
-Dr Pulaski agrees to protect his privacy.
+Dr. Pulaski agrees to protect his privacy.
 In gratitude, Worf later approaches her to offer a Klingon tea ceremony.
 He warns that the tea is deadly to humans and explains it is just a gesture which would be important in his culture.
 Pulaski suggests he is a romantic and takes an antidote to allow herself to drink the tea with him safely.

-The "Bringloidi" colony, now led by an Irishman named Danilo Odell and his hot-tempered daughter Brenna, are followers of an early 22nd century philosopher who advocated returning to a pre-industrial agrarian lifestyle, and when taken aboard the Enterprise, must quickly adapt to the 24th century technology.
+The "Bringloidi" colony, now led by an Irishman named Danilo Odell and his hot-tempered daughter Brenna, are followers of an early 22nd-century philosopher who advocated returning to a pre-industrial agrarian lifestyle, and when taken aboard the Enterprise, must quickly adapt to the 24th-century technology.
 Odell informs Picard of another colony, also planted by the Mariposa.
 The Enterprise proceeds to the second colony—which has named itself "Mariposa" after their ship—half a light year away.
-The colony's Prime Minister, Walter Granger, is happy to see the Enterprise and welcomes them to visit, so Commander Riker beams down with Lieutenant Worf and Chief Medical Officer Doctor Pulaski.
+The colony's Prime Minister, Wilson Granger, is happy to see the Enterprise and welcomes them to visit, so Commander Riker beams down with Lieutenant Worf and Chief Medical Officer Doctor Pulaski.